jaydu1/SparsePortfolio/README.md

 - `spo/`: package implementing the algorithm.
 - `requirements.txt`: package requirements for experiments.
 - `experiment/`: scripts to run all experiments in the paper.
 - `data/`: preprocessed data obtained from Wharton CRSP historical stock return database.
-After putting the raw data input `data/raw/`, run the script `data/preprocess.py` to preprocess the raw data.
+After putting the raw data to `data/raw/`, one can run the script `data/preprocess.py` to preprocess the raw data.
 - `plotting.py`: a script to reproduce all the figures.

 # Requirements